-- 4. The revised forecasted debt service for fiscal year 2013-14 reflects the actual amounts paid through September 30, 2013 and the projected debt service for the period October 1, 2013 through March 31, 2014.
-Projected debt service payments on variable rate bonds were calculated using the following assumed rates: 3.151 percent, 3.261 percent and 3.194 percent in each fiscal year.
-These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds. - 5.
-Arbitrage rebate expenditures represent actual expenditures through September 30, 2013 and estimated liability based on the most current calculations for the remainder of The Plan period.
+^{4.} The revised forecasted debt service for fiscal year 2018-19 reflects the actual amounts paid through September 30, 2018 and the projected debt service for the period October 1, 2018 through March 31, 2019.
+Projected debt service payments on variable rate bonds were calculated using the following assumed rates: 3.151 percent and 3.261 percent in each fiscal year.
+These rates are based on the fixed interest rate of the relevant interest rate exchange agreement associated with the variable rate bonds.

-Reconciliation of Changes from Previous Budget for Fiscal Year 2013-14
+Reconciliation of Changes from Previous Budget for Fiscal Year 2018-19

-As reflected in the March 31, 2014, Revised Forecast column in The Plan and previously detailed to the Board within the mid-year report, the Corporation has revised the previous forecast of the current year's budget.
+As reflected in the March 31, 2019, Revised Forecast column in the Plan and previously detailed to the Board within the mid-year update report, the Corporation has revised the previous forecast of the current year's budget.
 A summary of key changes follows: